kachick/chawan/README.md

 	* zlib: <https://zlib.net/>
 	* pkg-config, pkgconf, or similar (must be found as "pkg-config" in PATH)
+	* If you are using a system where the default make program is not GNU make (e.g. BSD), install gmake and use it in the following steps.
 4. Download parts of Chawan found in other repositories:
 	* `make submodule`
 5. Use one of the following: